flyree/flyree.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD candidate at University of British Columbia.
 My advisors are Prof. Karthik Pattabiraman and Prof. Matei Ripeanu.
 My research ineterests mainly focus on fault tolerance systems, GPUs and general HPC computing.
-I am also interested in various cuttinng-edge techniques such as qauntum computing.
+I am also interested in various cutting-edge techniques such as qauntum computing.